Potty training children can be a very stressful task for parents.

 There is no need to get rid of diapers right away, but once you think your kid is ready, you should go ahead with it.
 You can start by adding waterproof mattress protection covers under your baby when she is sleeping.

 You should take her to the bathroom before she goes to sleep, and right after she wakes up from her slumber.
-It will be a few days before you could go with all nights without diapers.
+It will be a few days before you could go with all night without diapers.

 The key is to take her to potty before she goes to sleep and after she gets up.
 Hopefully, there won’t be any accidents, but if any occur, you can switch back to the diapers for a couple of days before trying again.